KevinGarrison/DataEngineeringProjects/README.md

 # DataEngineeringProjects
-This repository contains 4 data engineering projects designed for university coursework.
+This repository contains 4 data engineering projects from the Data Engineering course at Aalen University